 After your surgery

 After surgery, you’ll be sent to the PACU (postanesthesia care unit).
-When you are fully awake, you’ll be moved to your room.
+When you are fully awake, you’ll be moved to your room or discharged from the hospital.
 The nurses will give you medicines to ease your pain.
 You may have a catheter (small tube) in your bladder.
 Soon, healthcare providers will help you get up and moving.
 You’ll also be shown how to keep your lungs clear.

 Once at home, call your doctor if you have any of the symptoms below:

 Unusual redness, heat, or drainage at the incision site